favna/ribbon/Docs/docs.md

 <a name="module_unknownmessages"></a>

 ## unknownmessages ⇒ <code>Message</code>
-Moderation UnknownMessagesCommand - Toggle Unkown Command messages on or off
+Moderation UnknownMessagesCommand - Toggle Unknown Command messages on or off
 **Aliases**: `unknowns`, `unkmsg`

 **Returns**: <code>Message</code> - Confirmation the setting was stored